Skip to content

 Harrison Ford Bids Farewell to “Indiana Jones”

-With Harrison Ford out of the running, the focus is now on a complete recasting.
+With Harrison Ford out of the picture, the focus is now on a complete recasting.
 The reboot allows Disney to take a new narrative direction with a younger version of the archaeologist.
-The story will not connect to previous films but will independently redefine the franchise.
+The story is not intended to connect to previous films but to redefine the franchise independently.

-Originally, the plan was to center Phoebe Waller-Bridge as Indy’s goddaughter Helena Shaw.
+Originally, there were plans to center on Phoebe Waller-Bridge as Indy’s goddaughter, Helena Shaw.
 However, this idea was scrapped.
 Instead, the focus now appears to be on a classic reboot with a new cast to attract younger viewers.

 New Generation, New Hero

-Even though there is currently no official confirmation, one thing is certain: The “Indiana Jones” brand is too valuable for Disney to let it fade away.
-Until the official announcement of the reboot, speculation will continue about the adventurer’s future–but that there will be one seems certain.
+Even though there is no official confirmation yet, one thing is certain: The “Indiana Jones” brand is too valuable for Disney to let it fade away.
+Until the official announcement of the reboot, we can only speculate on what the adventurer’s future will look like–but that there will be one seems certain.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.